frashid17/frashid17/README.md

 Here are a few projects I've been working on:

-Project 1: POS machine for school project
+Project 1: POS system for school project

 Project 2: e-commerce site